RenatoGeh/gospn/README.md

 #### Documentation

-An analysis on our implementation can be found at
+An analysis on our Gens-Domingos implementation can be found at
 <https://github.com/RenatoGeh/gospn/blob/master/doc/analysis/analysis.pdf>.

 ### Datasets

 We use the following datasets:

-* Custom hand drawn numerical digits dataset
+* Custom hand drawn numerical digits dataset (https://github.com/RenatoGeh/gospn/tree/stable/data/digits)
 * Olivetti Faces Dataset by AT&T Laboratories Cambridge
 * Caltech101: L. Fei-Fei, R. Fergus and P. Perona. *Learning generative visual models from few training examples: an incremental Bayesian approach tested on